Implement circuit breaker opening at current zero crossing

 inf to get a resistive

-Branch voltage to measure the voltage
+Branch voltage to measure

-across the Breaker block terminals.
+the voltage across the Breaker block terminals.

-Branch current to measure the current
+Branch current to measure

-the breaker contacts only.
+flowing through the breaker contacts only.

 Place a Multimeter block in your model to display the selected measurements during the simulation.